New Orleans Mint: Occupation by Union forces

 For many Southern sympathizers, the Mint soon became a symbol of their hatred for the Union occupation.
 After U.S. Marines under Farragut had raised the U.S. flag on the roof of the Mint in April 1862, a professional steamboat gambler named William Bruce Mumford ascended the roof and tore the flag down.
 He ripped the banner into shreds, and defiantly stuffed pieces of it into his shirt to wear as souvenirs.
 Union General Benjamin Franklin Butler, the military governor of New Orleans (who was soon to be derisively nicknamed "Spoons" for allegedly pocketing the silverware of New Orleans citizens) arrested Mumford for treason against the United States and ordered Mumford executed in retaliation.
 And so, Mumford was hanged from a flagstaff projecting horizontally from the building on June 7, 1862.
 Mumford's hanging made national headlines.
 Jefferson Davis demanded that Butler immediately be executed if captured.
 The event stuck in the minds of many New Orleanians: eleven years later, in 1873, a visitor to the city named Edward King mentioned it in his description of the structure.

 The mint reopened as an assay office in 1876.
-Its machinery was evidently damaged during the war, but because of its importance, unlike the mints at Charlotte and Dahlonega, in 1877 U.S. Mint agent James R. Snowden asked the superintendent of the office, Dr. M. F. Bonzano, to report on the condition of the facility for minting.
+Its machinery was evidently damaged during the war, but because of its importance, unlike the mints at Charlotte and Dahlonega, in 1877 U.S. Mint agent James R. Snowden asked the superintendent of the office, Maximilian F. Bonzano, to report on the condition of the facility for minting.
 Upon receipt of Bonzano's report, new minting equipment was shipped to New Orleans.
 The building was refurbished and put back into active minting service in 1879, producing mainly silver coinage, including the famed Morgan silver dollar from 1879 to 1904.